 Alishia Topper, County Treasurer

-Ms. Topper was elected Clark County Treasurer in November 2018 and took her oath of office on December 31, 2018.
+Ms. Topper was elected Clark County Treasurer in November 2018 and was re-elected to a second term in November 2022.
+She is committed to providing excellent treasury services, streamlining processes, increasing transparency and making it easy to pay your taxes.
 Before being elected Treasurer, Topper worked as the Tax Service Manager for the Clark County Treasurer’s Office and was responsible for the billing and collection of $792 million in taxes and assessments.
-In addition to her treasury work, Topper was elected to two terms as a Vancouver City Councilmember and resigned her position to serve as Treasurer.
-Topper was appointed by Governor Jay Inslee and now serves as a commissioner of the Washington State Housing Finance Commission.
-Topper also served as Board Chair of Columbia Credit Union, governing over $1.4 billion in assets.
-Topper holds a Master of Public Administration degree from Portland State University, two undergraduate degrees from Washington State University and is Certified as a Public Funds Investment Manager (CPFIM).
+In addition to her treasury work, Alishia was elected to two terms as a Vancouver City Councilmember and resigned her position to serve as Treasurer.
+Alishia was appointed by Governor Jay Inslee and now serves as a commissioner of the Washington State Housing Finance Commission.
+Alishia also served as Board Chair of Columbia Credit Union, governing over $1.4 billion in assets.
+Alishia is a Certified Public Funds Investment Manager, a Certified Government Finance Officer, holds a Master of Public Administration degree from Portland State University and two undergraduate degrees from Washington State University: Bachelor of Science in Psychology and Bachelor of Arts in Foreign Languages and Literatures..

 Sara Lowe, Chief Deputy Treasurer